How Much Protein Should You Eat Each Day? (Optimal Intake)

 Assuming you’re eating a fairly balanced diet (i.e., not a fad diet), the contribution of amino acids to ATP synthesis and fatty acid synthesis is marginal compared to glucose and dietary fat.
 Glucose and fatty acids are the body’s preferred substrates for both ATP and lipogenesis.

-While superficially plausible, gluconeogenesis is not a significant source of glucose in a positive energy balance unless your diet is wildly imbalanced.
-Several studies report excess protein does not significantly increase blood glucose.
+While superficially plausible, gluconeogenesis is not a meaningful source of glucose when overall energy intake is sufficient unless your diet is wildly imbalanced.
+Several studies report excess protein does not significantly increase blood sugar [10].

 One study had subjects consume a massive 136 g of protein from 3 lbs of beef, which the researchers estimate could yield 68 g of glucose through gluconeogenesis.
-Yet, they found no increase in blood glucose in the eight hours after feeding.
+Yet, they found no increase in blood sugar in the eight hours after feeding [11].

 It’s not entirely clear what the fate of excess protein is, but the data indicates it doesn’t contribute much to lipogenesis.